JoseJuan98/computer-vision-classification-experiments/README.md

 ## Impact of Different Parameters Meanwhile Training

-Experiments to check how much the learning rate and the activation function affect the model's performance.
+Experiments were conducted to evaluate the influence of the learning rate and the activation function on the model's performance.

 ### Experiment 1 - CNN with LeakyReLU activation function, SGD optimizer with lr=0.0001

+The purpose of this experiment was to assess the impact of a very low learning rate on model performance.

-With such a low learning rate, the model is not able to learn anything.
+With such a low learning rate, it is anticipated that the model may not fit adequately, as the small steps taken during gradient descent may not effectively optimize the parameter values.

 ![](docs/img/tensorboard_custom_cnn1_sgd.png)

 - Test accuracy: 0.0994
 - Test loss: 2.30374

-All metrics in one plot:
+Consolidated metrics in a single plot:

 ![](docs/plots/metrics_custom_cnn1_lr0001.png)

-This experiment has a very low accuracy and high loss, which is expected since the learning rate is very low.
+As expected, the results of this experiment show very low accuracy and high loss, confirming the hypothesis that a very low learning rate can hinder model performance.

 ### Experiment 2 - CNN with Adam optimizer and LeakyReLU activation function

+The purpose of this experiment was to asses the impact of the Adam optimizer and a LeakyReLU activation function.

 ![](docs/img/tensorboard_custom_cnn2_adam.png)